 Ensure there’s a calm place to go – a time-out space, even for you.

-Ideas for MANAGING resistance
+Ideas for managing resistance or defiance

-o Use reverse psychology-ask them to do something you don’t want them to do, so they can defy you and do the opposite.
+Use reverse psychology–ask them to do something you don’t want them to do, so they can defy you and do the opposite.

-o Choose your battles.
+Choose your battles.
 Let them think they’ve won on occasion.

-o Mix it up – Be unpredictable.
+Mix it up – Be unpredictable.
 Give a reward sometimes but not all the time.
 Try new ways to use incentives or set boundaries and structure.

 2. Find fault with them and tell them about it repeatedly.
 If they do something positive, it’s not good enough.